Puggu-EX/EE350-TEP/TEP_InitialResearch.md

       - **System quality** is the application/algorithm and is measured in flexibility, integration, ease of use, and response time
   - **Organism:** The users' internal state of perception, feelings, and thinking composed of cognition and emotion
     - **Cognition:** time distortion
-    - **Emotion:** enjoyment/concentration/boredom/etc
+    - **Emotion:** enjoyment/concentration/boredom/etc.
       - These were components of the online ***flow experience*** *(The inner feeling of enjoyment that encourages further participation)*
-  - **Response:** Depicted as access/avoidance attitude or behavior generated from external environment (S) or interally from the user (O)
+  - **Response:** Depicted as access/avoidance attitude or behavior generated from external environment (S) or internally from the user (O)

 **(According to the paper) What was data was explicitly said to be mined?**
   > - Login method
-  > - Netowrk-associated personal info
+  > - Network-associated personal info
   > - content of likes

 **Keywords/phrases**
 - Entertainment spiral
-- Closed Loop relationship: between the addiciton and algorithm optimization
+- Closed Loop relationship: between the addiction and algorithm optimization
 - **Flow Experience:** an inner feeling of enjoyment, concentration, time distortion
   - Also found in the context of online gaming
 - The (S) in SOR could refer to the layout or physical interface used (phone/tablet/desktop)